Turkey travel tips

 Telephones in Turkey use prepaid phone cards, or jetsons, which can be purchased at the post office (PTT).
 Public telephones are limited and overseas calls aren't cheap.

-Travel tip ...
-Tipping is endemic in Turkey and travellers should carry a plentiful supply of small notes so they can give a cheap tip for even minor services.
-The constant expectation of a tip can become annoying if you don't simply accept that it's a part of life in Turkey, where most people struggle to support their families.
+Turkey travel tip … Tipping is endemic in Turkey and travellers should carry a plentiful supply of small notes so they can give a cheap tip for even minor services.
+The constant expectation of a tip can become annoying if you don’t simply accept that it’s a part of life in Turkey, where most people struggle to support their families.

 Another part of life, particularly if you travel outside tourist areas, is the frequent use of Turkish toilets in which you basically squat above a porcelain hole in the floor.
-It's a good idea to always carry some tissues in case nature calls.
+It’s a good idea to always carry some cheap tissues in case nature calls.

 Alcohol is widely available despite the predominant Muslim faith and bars usually stay open till the last customers have gone.
+However, there are heavy government taxes on alcoholic drinks, including wine.

 There is usually plenty of nightlife on the streets of Istanbul and Turks tend to party late into the night.